 Extra Employment for Graduate Assistants

-In unusual instances, the Graduate School may allow for the extra employment of full-time (20-hour-per-week) graduate assistants if the additional work is "infrequent" and "irregular."
-If a department wishes to employ a graduate assistant for extra time, the Request for Extra Employment for Graduate Assistant Form must be submitted to the office of the Associate Dean of the Graduate School by the department or other unit requesting the employment.
+Human Resource Services may allow for the extra employment of graduate assistants appointed to less than .50 FTE if the additional work is not aligned with their current assistantship.
+If a department wishes to employ a graduate assistant for extra time, the Request for Extra Employment for Graduate Assistant Form must be submitted to Human Resource Services by the department or other unit requesting the employment.

 In addition to consideration of the information on this form, decisions to approve the request will be based on the student's good academic standing and satisfactory progress toward the degree.
 Permission may take as long as ten (10) days to process and is not guaranteed.
-The student should not begin the extra work until permission has been granted by the Graduate School.
-Students will not be paid for additional work performed if this permission is not granted.
+The student must not begin the extra work until permission has been granted by Human Resource Services.

 Approved by Graduate Council, May 4, 1992